 Margaret [now retired] was a lecturer in Music Education at the Sydney Conservatorium of Music.

-Dr. Jane Southcott is Assistant Professor on the Faculty of Education, at Monash University.
+Dr. Jane Southcott is Associate Professor on the Faculty of Education, at Monash University.

-She is president of the Australian Association for Research in Music Education and her main research focus is the history of music curricula in Australia, America and Europe.
+She is president of the Australian and New Zealand Association for Research in Music Education and her research focus has two main areas: the history of music curricula in Australia, America and Europe, and community music engagement.

-She oversees the Master of Education [Music], teaches in pre-service programs and supervises several post graduate research students.
+She oversees the Graduate Certificate in Educational Research, teaches in pre-service programs and supervises many doctoral candidates.

 Jane also had Dalcroze Eurhythmics lessons for at least 10 years in her youth.